mewbak/antidebug-golang-binary/README.md

 ![main-antidebug.exe tanatos html](images/09-tanatos-html.PNG)

-As we can see URL could be build with hexadecimal characters due to [RFC 1738 - Uniform Resource Locator](https://tools.ietf.org/html/rfc1738).
+URL could be build with hexadecimal characters due to [RFC 1738 - Uniform Resource Locator](https://tools.ietf.org/html/rfc1738).
 Code has been implemented by me and it has been used for a CTF challenge.
 Note that this challenge did not include antidebug function.
 Finally, code is shown below.

 <pre><code class="language-go">
 /*